lewagon/dotfiles/01-Ruby/06-Parsing/Reboot-01-Christmas-list/README.md

 ```

 - Feel free to scrape another website adapting this script.
+- What kind of data structure should your scraper return?
-- Also, you can scrape other information than just the name (for example the price of the item).
+- Also, you can scrape other information than just the name.
+For example you could scrape the price of the item too.
+In this case, how should you update the data structure your scraper returns?

 ## [OPTIONAL] Save gifts in a CSV file 🎁🎁🎁🎁🎁
 We want to be able to retrieve the gift list any time we launch the app.